 The support coordinators are your advocates.
 They help coordinate your care throughout your course of treatment, addressing any of issues or concerns that may arise.

 We understand that a cancer diagnosis can be a devastating experience.
 But you don’t have to go through it alone.
-Cancer Care Northwest provides professional counseling services to help you and your family through this challenging time.
+At Cancer Care Northwest, we’ll connect you with the extra support you and your family need to navigate through the overwhelming emotional and social challenges you will face on your journey.

 We also offer financial counseling to help ease any concerns about the cost of your care.
 If there is a resource out there, we will find it.
 Please visit our support service pages to learn more about the many ways we can help you through treatment: